 - Image 7

 - Sky Reference 1

 - Castle Windows Reference 2

-Tip: When sketching, it is encouraged that you try and take your time to flesh out your ideas on paper.
-One way is to create call outs to describe some parts of your sketches.
+Tip: When sketching, I encourage you to take your time to flesh out your ideas on paper.
+One way is to create call-outs to describe some parts of your sketches.
 Creating variation based on look and perspective can give you a fresh new idea on the same concept.
-Remember, there is no such thing as a ridiculous idea, all ideas at this stage is useful.
-In our example sketches, added notes and call outs were useful in describing certain details.
+Remember, there is no such thing as a ridiculous idea—all ideas at this stage are useful.
+In our example sketches, I added notes and call-outs that were useful in describing certain details.

-Once we have done that, you can now start compiling all your ideas into 4 main concepts.
+Once you have done that, you can now start compiling all your ideas into four main concepts.
 Only choose the ones that you like.
-You have the option to refine each sketch, but keep it along the concept that you are aiming for.
+You have the option to refine each sketch, but keep it aligned to the concept that you are aiming for.
 In our case, we want to create a castle enveloped by a snow mountain surrounded by lava, two contrasting ideas that can be a challenge to create.

 2. Form Building

 Form building is the next step to flesh out your ideas.
-Some mattepainters are great at creating form using hundreds of references, others prefer 3D.
-Whatever tool or step you might take, always consider the time that you will spend on creating your piece, especially with pressure from deadlines.
-This is a critical part since we might waste a lot of time if we press on the wrong direction.
+Some matte painters are great at creating form using hundreds of references, while others prefer 3D.
+Whichever tool or step you might take, always consider the time that you will spend on creating your piece, especially with pressure from deadlines.
+This is a critical part, since we might waste a lot of time if we go in the wrong direction.

 We start making our form by refining our composition.
 We take our initial sketch and overlay some common composition lines over it to refine the flow and look of our final image.
 Feel free to edit or transform your image at this stage.